Kampouse/nip46-connect-demo/README.md

 A minimal, standalone reference implementation of [NIP-46](https://github.com/nostr-protocol/nips/blob/master/46.md) (Nostr Connect) — the protocol for pairing with remote signers like Clave, Amber, Primal, or any bunker-compatible app.

-No blockchain, no NEAR, no SBT gates.
-Just pure Nostr NIP-46 pairing.

 ## What is NIP-46?